-Of course, as we are all too aware, a woman’s feminity is defined by much more than simply her looks and how she presents herself externally.
+Of course, as we are all too aware, a woman’s femininity is defined by much more than simply her looks and how she presents herself externally.
 It is about how she is as a person, how she interacts with others and what she brings to the world.

 Ultimately, there is not a universal definition and as such we can’t stereotype so I am not going to either.
-Neither in this instance am I going to pursue the well-trodden path of considering the relationship between feminity and feminism - that is a debate for another day.
+Neither in this instance am I going to pursue the well-trodden path of considering the relationship between femininity and feminism – that is a debate for another day.
 This is a question born purely from a comment about looks and presentation and its impact upon the formative teenage brain.

 The short answer is no. My son was at pains to point out to my daughter that “clothes don’t make the (wo)man” and that her preference for individuality rather than conformity was something to be celebrated not concealed.

-On the flip-side and at the risk of sounding "old-fashioned" I confess to falling into the camp that says yes to a good pair of heels and some lippy as a sure fire way to make me feel good about myself.
+On the flip-side and at the risk of sounding “old-fashioned” I confess to falling into the camp that says yes to a good pair of heels and some lippy as a sure fire way to make me feel good about myself.
 Is that the same as feeling feminine?
-On a superficial level yes, but then again I am 50+, menopausal and having spent the last few weeks since my op dressed down in loungers and comfortable shoes, I would give anything for a chance to boost my sense of feminity right now, however, irrelevant the means of achieving that might seem to others.
+On a superficial level yes, but then again I am 50+, menopausal and having spent the last few weeks since my op dressed down in loungers and comfortable shoes, I would give anything for a chance to boost my sense of femininity right now, however, irrelevant the means of achieving that might seem to others.

 For our teenagers, however, the landscape is different.
 That transition from awkward and doubtful, to confident and self-assured is a delicate one that needs to be navigated with care and at their own pace.
 As I have said before, appearance matters hugely to teenagers.
-Nobody wants to be made to feel like the odd one out, but if my daughter is going to feel like that I would rather it was for something as simplistic as her refusal to wear an outfit favoured by her peers, than her inability to inquire and challenge perceptions about the true definition and values of feminity.
+Nobody wants to be made to feel like the odd one out, but if my daughter is going to feel like that I would rather it was for something as simplistic as her refusal to wear an outfit favoured by her peers, than her inability to inquire and challenge perceptions about the true definition and values of femininity.

 I have heard it said that the exact definition of words is actually set by the listener rather than the speaker and that is probably why comments are so easily misconstrued.
-We all interpret situations and words differently and no doubt a straw poll of people’s opinions of “feminity” will elicit a range of responses rather than a universal one.
+We all interpret situations and words differently and no doubt a straw poll of people’s opinions of “femininity” will elicit a range of responses rather than a universal one.
 In fact Teen magazine posed this question to a group of celebrities back in 1965.
 The answers were varied and illustrate not only a different mindset but a vastly removed society.